google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 We recommend using [Lighthouse](/web/tools/lighthouse/) to audit your PWA.

-Note: there is no engagement threshold for improved add to home screen from the menu, it is only used to determine when to prompt users to install directly.
+Note: There is no engagement threshold for improved add to home screen from the menu.
+It is only used to determine when to prompt users to install directly.

 ### Does this change the triggering of the add to Home screen banner?